Camp TAG (The Allergy Gang)

-YMCA Camp Kern and Tall Pines Day Camp already have a peanut- and tree nut-free policy in place, therefore, all food brought in must be free of those ingredients.
-The same requirement stands for the YMCA Camp Oakes and Camp Hi-Rock camp sites.
+YMCA Camp Kern, YMCA Camp Widjiwagan, and Tall Pines Day Camp already have a peanut- and tree nut-free policy in place, therefore, all food brought in must be free of those ingredients.
 Camp TAG provides bottled water for every camper each day to eliminate the need for parents to pack drinks for campers.
 No drinks are allowed to be brought in during the week.

 In addition, Camp TAG provides allergy-friendly snacks free of the "top 8" (plus free from gluten, sesame, potato, sulfites, casein) in the morning and afternoon for every camper from Enjoy Life Foods.

 Each camper will be required to clean his/her hands with hand wipes when they arrive at camp each morning and before and after snacks and lunch.

 Please see the location you are interested in for the Registration fees.
 Tuition payments must be made in full online at time of registration or a check sent via mail to: